dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1151: Hierarchies can perpetuate oppression and inequality.
+### T1151: Hierarchies can lead to oppression and injustice.

 |Support|
 |---|